CMSC226F18/assignment-2-shell/README.md

 bshell bshell.c`.
 Run the program; it should crash with a segmentation fault.
 Rats!

-3. **Overview:** The shell program you will write runs in an infinite loop, taking a user command line, parsing it, looking for the command in the directories specified by the environment's PATH variable, and then spawning a child process to run the command.
-Your first job will be to parse the path and place it into an array of strings.
-You will finish the main procedure that forks processes and then go on to add additional capabilities I specify below.

-4. First you need to fix the bug in `parsePath`.
+3. First you need to fix the bug in `parsePath`.
 Let's use a debugger called `gdb` to help.

 To use the debugger you must start by compiling with the `-g` flag.